sotetsuk/paicli/README.md

 ```

 ## Practical examples
-One can utilize the ommands to achieve several practical operations.
+One can utilize the commands to achieve several practical operations.

 ### 1. Submit multiple jobs with one line